ethauvin/semver/README.md

 The `GeneratedVersion.java` file will now be located in `src/generated`.

-Please look at the [build.gradle](https://github.com/ethauvin/semver/blob/master/example/build.gradle) file in the [example](https://github.com/ethauvin/semver/tree/master/example) module directory for a sample.
+Please look at the [build.gradle](blob/master/examples/java/build.gradle) file in the [Java example](tree/master/example/java) module directory for a sample.

 ### Kobalt